|

 10) Attach Side Brackets

-After the back brackets are installed, use 1-1/4″ Kreg screws to attach the side brackets to the back brackets.
+After the back brackets are installed, use 1-1/4โ€ณ Kreg screws to attach the side brackets to the back brackets.
 If there are studs in the side walls, you can reinforce the side brackets with deck screws.

 11) Attach Middle Brackets

 Then, measure and evenly (or semi-evenly) place your center brackets on the back brackets using Kreg screws.
 On this 65″ wall, we placed the center brackets at 22″ and 44″.
 It’s important not to attach these brackets until the back bracket is on the wall because you don’t want them to get in the way of securing the back bracket to studs in the wall.
+(If you’d like to attach the center brackets first, be sure to mark on your back bracket where your studs are.)
+The length of your wall will determine how many brackets you need to use.
+In my Closet Shelves, I didn’t use any center brackets because I had good side brackets and the length didn’t require them.

 Tip: We placed the center brackets with the pocket holes facing away from the door so they wouldn’t be visible as you walk into the laundry room.
 Depending on how your laundry room is situated, the placement of pocket holes is good to consider.